Benlagra/GeClDa/PeerAss/README.md

        This function creates the tidy data set and write it to a single text file in CSV format.

-       It first subsets the averaged data according to elements in `patterns`, melt them, then merge them all.
+       It first subsets the averaged data according to elements in `patterns`, melt them along `subject id`, `group`, `activity`, the variable being the signal name, then merge them all again.

        Numerical values are rounded to 4 digits for the clarity of the text file.